justin13601/ACES/docs/source/usage.md

 ### Results

-By default, results from the above examples would be saved to `sample_configs/inhospital_mortality/shards/0.parquet` for MEDS with multiple shards, and `sample_configs/inhospital_mortality.parquet` otherwise.
+By default, results from the above examples would be saved to `sample_configs/inhospital_mortality/` containing `[train/0.parquet, train/1.parquet, test/0.parquet]` for MEDS with multiple shards, and `sample_configs/inhospital_mortality.parquet` otherwise.
 However, these can be overridden using `output_filepath='/path/to/output.parquet'`.

 ```plaintext
 shape: (2, 8)